everydaycodings/Whatsapp-Chart-Analysis-WebApp/README.md

 4. You will be automatically redirected the your localhost in brower where you can see you WebApp in live.

 ## How to get the WhatsApp Data?
-There is a visualisation of how to export Whatsapp data.
+This is a visualisation of how to export Whatsapp data.